blakeleiker/python_class/modules/Assignment1/README.md

 You're a hotshot engineer testing a new, experimental accelerometer.
 The lab just sent over a CSV file containing acceleration data from a test, and its up to you to use your incredible python skills to process this data and ensure that the sensor meets performance requirements.
 Your task is to write a class to parse the csv file, compute the magnitude of the data, and plot the results.

-To help you succeed, I went ahead and wrote the test for this class to ensure that it behaves as expected.
+To help you succeed, I went ahead and wrote the test for this class to ensure that your python program behaves as expected.
 To run the test, navigate into the `modules/Assignment1` directory and run pytest.
 Make sure that your virtual environment is active first!

 ```bash
 cd modules/Assignment1